open-voice-interoperability/implementation-examples/websockets/README.md

 1. processes OVON messages from a primary assistant and returns a response
 1. contains the assistant functions; called from a server

+## nlp.py
+1. this component is called by "assistant.py" to do nlp with one of the "gpt4all" large language models.
+These are open source models that can be run locally on Windows, Mac and Linux computers, without requiring a GPU.
+Different models can be swapped in for experimentation after installing "gpt4all".
+1. it is also possible to modify various parameters to affect the LLM performance

+## nlpDB.py
+1. a simple keyword based nlp, used by the secondary assistant
+1. knows about a few simple kinds of auto maintenance

+## vehicle.py

+## vehicle.json

 ## todo:
 1. write a rudimentary discovery placeholder
 1. add ASR confidence to OVON messages